Use our images

 All of these articles and images are available for licensing: click on an image to see further details and licensing options; contact us about licensing textual content.

-Posted in Africa, Historical articles, History, Royalty, War on Friday, 14 June 2013
+Posted in Africa, Bravery, Famous battles, Heroes and Heroines, Historical articles, History, War on Thursday, 6 March 2014

-This edited article about Cetewayo originally appeared in Look and Learn issue number 294 published on 2 September 1967.
+This edited article about Rorke’s Drift first appeared in Look and Learn issue number 581 published on 3 March 1973.

 Read the rest of this article »